 Hidden on a quiet stretch of East 1st Street, Baar Baar fuses Indian brunch with live Bollywood jazz music and cocktail pitcher specials on the weekend.
 Settle into the blue velvet banquettes for splayed-out paneer pinwheels, warm rounds of green pea and goat cheese kulcha, and Old Delhi fried chicken flush with mint and cilantro chutney.
 While you wait for your food, share pitchers of rum punch or red wine sangria with the table as the live music flows throughout the cavernous restaurant.

 Perched on a sleepy Greenpoint corner, Chez Ma Tante weaves Brooklyn charm with low-key vibes.
-For brunch, the tightly edited, European-influenced menu initially became beloved for the pancakes.
-Think two massive, wonderfully charred pucks, crispy on the outside and gloriously soft inside, swiped with a pat of butter and a hearty pour of syrup.
-It’ll undoubtedly land on just about every table, along with dishes like salmon gravlax with sesame and creme fraiche, a delicate egg and sausage sandwich, and warm slices of quiche Lorraine.
+For brunch, the tightly edited, European-influenced menu initially became beloved for pancakes: two massive, wonderfully charred pucks, crispy on the outside and gloriously soft inside, swiped with a pat of butter and a hearty pour of syrup.
+It’ll undoubtedly land on just about every table, along with dishes like salmon gravlax with sesame and creme fraiche, a delicate egg and sausage sandwich, and warm slices of quiche lorraine.

 When the Farm (as it’s fondly referred to) opened in Ditmas Park in 2006, it filled a void for Prospect Park South residents who’d long been seeking a neighborhood restaurant to rival those on the other side of the park.
 Here, diners can often be discovered lingering in the quaint garden, noshing on seasonally influenced brunch items such as malted milk French toast with orange zest and pears; a roasted beet and potato hash, paired with a fried egg and corned beef; and a burger bookended by an English muffin.
 It’s worth the lengthy trip on the Q train, especially when you can walk off brunch in between Victorian mansions.